antigenomics/redcea/README.md

 For more details, see the original publication:

-> Vlasova et al., TCRemPNet: motif-based clustering of immune repertoires, 2025 (in prep.)
+> Vlasova et al., TCRemPNet: vector-based clustering of immune repertoires with enrichment test, 2025 (in prep.)